austinHufstetler/umber-shell/README.md

 ### Print
 print this foo fee fii         - prints whatever comes after this statement

-print file foo.txt -prints text file on shell
+print file foo.txt x -prints text file on shell with only x number of characters printed

 ### Math